whuddd/cherry-republic-voice-agent/README.md

 ![Conversation Example](images/conversation-example.png)
 *Live conversation showing Cherry Voice handling a customer inquiry about Christmas gift recommendations, demonstrating natural product knowledge and personalized responses.*

+## Try it yourself

+**Phone:** +1 (269) 215-4951

+Call this number to experience the Cherry Voice agent live.
+The AI will:
+- Answer your call with a friendly greeting
+- Help with product questions and recommendations
+- Provide information about store locations and shipping
+- Handle basic order inquiries in a demo flow